sweing/localproof/README.md

 **Proof of Presence and Location Using ESP32 Devices**

-This project uses ESP32 microcontrollers to generate cryptographic proof of presence and location, creating a new unique QR code every 30 seconds.
-Time synchronization is handled through the GPS module, enabling completely offline operation.
-It combines hardware (ESP32), backend (Flask), and frontend (Leaflet.js) to create a seamless experience for tracking and validating device locations.
+This project implements an proof-of-presence system using ESP32 microcontrollers.
+Each device generates a cryptographically signed QR code that rotates every 30 seconds.

+Time synchronization is provided by GPS, enabling operation without internet connectivity.
+A simple stack—ESP32 hardware, a Flask backend, and a Leaflet.js frontend—is used to generate, verify, and visualize presence data.

 The website is hosted at [localproof.org](https://localproof.org/).